Link to the aNaLoG.MaN main page

 If you have a Maxon AD-9 we can mod it for tone/volume for $35 plus S & H, it's on our Ibanez Mod Form .
 Or for the expression jack mod for $50 plus S & H it's on this modform.
 The Ibanez does not have true bypass so there are no mods for them.

 We can add a true bypass switch to these, and also expression pedal controller jacks.
 We can add a jack for delay time and/or feedback (repeat).
 With no controller pedal plugged in, the pedal operates as stock.
 When you plug in, the controller pedal takes over the function of the knob (delay time or repeats).
 We can put the jacks on the side(s) of the switch wherever you want them.
 The DELAY TIME controller allows for some crazy pitch bending!
 It also increases the delay time quite a bit if you use the Roland EV-5 as a controller and adjust the pot on the side of the EV-5.
-The expression jacks are $30 each along with a true bypass mod or $40 without.
+The expression jacks are $50 each in the options box, True bypass is $50 on the main menu of the mod form.
 We also carry the Roland EV-5 expression pedals if you need one.
-The expression jacks are more expensive on Boss pedals due to pedal construction, this price is only for AD-900.
 Here is a picture of our AD-900 mod with true bypass and two EXP jacks.
 We can also adjust the amount of oscillation if you desire more or less range on the REPEAT knob (should be able to self-oscillate at the longest delay time if you want it to).

 We can also mod the newer AD999 for expression pedals.
 But their pots are enclosed and mounted to the board so they are non-cleanable and non-replaceable, so if you don't already have an AD-999 I recommend finding an AD900 instead as they are made better and have a much more "normal" circuit.